cbrnr/XDF.jl/README.md

 - The complete XML headers and footers of streams are not yet available in the output
 - Dejittering of streams with regular sampling rates is not available yet
 - Selecting only specific streams to load does not work yet
-- XDF.jl is not available as a proper Julia package yet

 If you have a feature request or if you have found a bug, please open a new issue and let me know.
 I'd be especially interested in making the code more efficient, because this is basically my first Julia project and it might be neither idiomatic nor optimally efficient.
 Currently, I'm passing through the file twice: the first pass reads everything except sample chunks, whereas the second pass reads samples into preallocated arrays.
 I'm not sure if this is ideal, the code would be much simpler if it used just a simple pass (but then sample arrays will need to be concatenated).